Rensvandeschoot/Tutorials/Blavaan/Blavaan-Jags-Regression.md

 ```

 The `beta[1,2,1]` and `beta[1,3,1]` indices stand for the $\beta_{age}$ and $\beta_{age^2}$ respectively.
-These somewhat confusing indices are what Blavaan receives from the MCMC sampler in JAGS These are just the labels JAGS gives to the parameters and Blavaan doesn't really translate them back to the input names we gave them.
+These somewhat confusing indices are what Blavaan receives from the MCMC sampler in JAGS.
+These are just the labels JAGS gives to the parameters and Blavaan doesn't really translate them back to the input names we gave them.
 There is some order to it though.
 Beta[x,x,x] are regression coefficients (in the order we specified them in the model, so first $age$ and then $age^2$), alpha[x,x,x] are intercepts, psi[x,x,x] are variances, and def[x,x,x] are indirect effects (if you have those in your model).
 They are listed in the same order as they are in the `summary()` output.
 So first regression coefficients, then intercepts, then (co)variances, and then indirect effects.

-We can also plot these differences by plotting both the posterior and priors for the five different models we ran.
+We can also plot these differences by plotting both the posteriors and priors for the five different models we ran.
 In this example we only plot the regression of coefficient of age $\beta_{age}$.

 First we extract the MCMC chains of the 5 different models for only this one parameter ($\beta_{age}$=beta[1,2,1]).
 Copy-past the following code to R: